mstark/eve_open_api/docs/UniverseApi.md

 names = [EVEOpenAPI::Array<String>.new] # Array<String> | The names to resolve

 opts = {
+  accept_language: "en-us", # String | Language to use in the response
   datasource: "tranquility", # String | The server name you would like data from
-  language: "en-us", # String | Language to use in the response
+  language: "en-us" # String | Language to use in the response, takes precedence over Accept-Language }
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin